aqashayan/CGT/README.md

 ## what is CliGsmTool ...

+### The CGT name is derived from Cli Gsm Tool ...

-### CliGsmTool is a tool free and open source command-line based tool for mobile phone repairs.
+### CGT is a tool free and open source command-line based tool for mobile phone repairs.
 ------------------------------------------------------------------------------------------------------------------

 ## copyright ...